ShivamPande18/DevsLOG-Strava-For-Coding/README.md

 - **Files Worked On**: See the total number of files you interacted with during the session.
 - **Languages Used**: Track the number of different programming languages you worked with during a session, and get them arranged from most contributions to least.
 - **Parentheses, Backspaces, and Semicolons**: DevsLOG tracks specific key usages like parentheses `()`, backspaces, and semicolons `;` to provide detailed insights into your coding patterns.

-This first version is aimed at providing the basics to help you understand your development habits, with many more features planned for future updates.